Did you know?

 Threats

 History and archeology indicate the prevalence of significant sea-level fluctuations during the Late Jurassic period.
 These changes often led to unhealthy alterations in the marine ecosystem.
-These changes may have reduced the availability of prey for Dakosaurus and made it difficult for them to survive.
+These changes may have reduced the availability of prey and made it difficult for them to survive.

 Additionally, the climate during the Late Jurassic was changing.
 Many parts of the earth began experiencing cooler and drier conditions towards the end of this troubled period.
-Climate change may have adversely affected the distribution of Dakosaurus and its ability to adapt.
+Climate change may have adversely affected the distribution and its ability to adapt.

-Facts About Dakosaurus
+6 Astonishing Facts About Dakosaurus

 FAQs